Choking Hazard? I Had No Idea This Was One!

 During the show, she decided to go walk around with a friend and left her two youngest kids with her husband in another area of the expo center.

 During that time, the dad was chatting with a friend.

-They were discussing all the different types of items being sold the day when he heard the sound any parent dreads…
+They were discussing all the different types of items being sold that day when he heard the sound every parent dreads…

 He immediately scanned the area for his kids.